Teaching English: A Whole New World...

 There's always that saying, "what will you do once you graduate?".
 I haven't got a clue about the future but I'm working on it.
 I would maintain the belief that I would be abroad, preferably in the Far East teaching English.
 I suppose I could call it fate because I'm doing just that?
 Let's not tempt fate because things are going well!
-So, pay attention prospective TEFL teachers!
+Listen up prospective TEFL teachers, it ain't no joke!

 Becoming a Kindergarten teacher in the end was an amazing feeling, to be at a school with such a great ethos felt like all the trouble and turbulence had been worth it.
 I settled into English teaching life once again, waking up with the birds each morning was something to get used to but I was working where I wanted to be.
 The children range from two and a half to almost six years old, the age gap is quite something but compared to the previous demographic of students I can deal with this change.
 Getting my visa and medical back on track after a bumpy start, I applied a direct approach as sometimes its the best way to get things done without being unprofessional.
 I don't want to say anything that is out of turn because I have been afforded a great opportunity with complete job security.
 Getting the weekends off and having access to more National Holidays has been such a blessing I can deal with that ish!